giantswarm/docs/sources/guides/mysql-backup.md

 <p class="lead">In this guide we show you how a specialized service running inside your Giant Swarm application can be used to create periodic backups of your MySQL database</p>

-<p class="lastmod">Last edited on January 13, 2014 by Marian Steinbach</p>
+<p class="lastmod">Last edited on January 14, 2014 by Marian Steinbach</p>

 Setting up a MySQL database on Giant Swarm is simple.
 The Docker Hub provides a [standard image](https://registry.hub.docker.com/u/library/mysql/) in various flavors.
 But what happens as soon as your applications creates actual data?
-Servers can break any time.
-Data can be lost.
-So you need backups.
+Servers can break any time, data can be lost.
+So you need a backup system.

 In this guide we show you how you can add a service to your Giant Swarm application that accomplishes one thing only: Create a database dump and store it to Amazon S3.
 This way you don't have to touch your existing services.
 Each function has it's place.
-Truly microservice-istic. ;-)
+Truly microservistic. :-)

 This guide proposes Amazon S3 as a means to store backups, because it's well-known.
 And it has the advantage that it is possble to create user accounts with very specific permission.
 You might adapt this guide to use different cloud storage services or your own (S)FTP server.
 If you write this up, let us know.
 We're happy to learn.